SteveDoyle2/pyNastran/docs/html_docs/quick_start/op2_pandas_unstack.rst

-First I'm going to pull out a small subset to work with
+First I’m going to pull out a small subset to work with

 .. code:: python